zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/mendix-cloud-genai/mendix-cloud-grp.md

 * Connect to third-party information sources
 * Manage knowledge base content and add metadata labels

 Knowledge Bases are based on elastically scaling, serverless OpenSearch vector databases, to ensure high performance under load.
 The database is set up as a highly available cluster to ensure business continuity.
-Customer data is stored in logical isolation from other customers and is not used for model training, ensuring data security and privacy in compliances with industry standards.
+Customer data is stored in logical isolation from other customers and is not used for model training, ensuring data security and privacy in compliance with industry standards.

 ## Mendix Portal

 The Mendix Portal allows easy access to manage the resources, through the GenAI Resources section in the portal.

-* Get insight into consumption of input/output tokens against entitlements for Models
+* Get insight into the consumption of input/output tokens against entitlements for Models
 * Manage content for Knowledge Bases
 * Manage team access to all resources
 * Create and manage connection keys to connect your apps with all resources